-The Renewables Infrastructure Group (UK) Investments Ltd, has confirmed to the directors that it will not demand repayment for existing intercompany loans such that insolvency would result, for a period of at least twelve months from the date of signing of the Annual Report and Financial Statements.
+The Renewables Infrastructure Group (UK) Investments Ltd, ("the group"), has confirmed and committed to the directors that it will not demand repayment for existing intercompany loans such that insolvency would result, for a period of at least twelve months from the date of signing of the Annual Report and Financial Statements.

-The directors have considered the company's cash flow forecast for the period to the end of June 2020 and are satisfied that the company, taking account of reasonably possible changes in trading performance and the current funds available, is able to operate for at least twelve months from the signing of the Annual Report and Financial Statements.
+The directors have considered the company's cash flow forecast for the period to the end of May 2022 and are satisfied that the company, taking account of the company's and the group's reasonably possible changes in trading performance and the current funds available, is able to operate for at least twelve months from the signing of the Annual Report and Financial Statements.
 For this reason the directors believe that the company has adequate resources to continue in operational existence and therefore it is appropriate that the company continues to adopt the going concern basis in preparing the Annual Report and Financial Statements.